y000yal/tg-build-automation/readme.md

 ## Plugin Selection

-The script reads plugin configuration from `plugin-list.json` file.
+The script reads plugin configuration from `plugin-list.json` file (see Configuration section above).
 This allows you to:

 - **Select specific plugins** to build (in the `plugins` array)
 - **Configure build settings** like output directory and custom build steps